StevePro7/PythonSetup/Medium/PythonTipsTricks/05-HottestTricks/README.md

 #6.
 Named Tuples for Cleaner Code
-creates tuple-lie objects with named fields lightweight alternative to classes while has clear structure
+creates tuple-like objects with named fields lightweight alternative to classes while has clear structure

 EX